 How to Create a QR Menu: Step-by-Step Guide

-A complete walkthrough for setting up a digital, contactless QR code menu for your restaurant, café, or bar — free, no developers needed, ready in 15 minutes.
+A complete guide to setting up a digital QR code menu for your restaurant, café, or bar — free, no developers needed, ready in 15 minutes.

 You can set up a digital QR menu (no app download — guests scan and open in the browser) in 15 minutes.
 No developer, designer, or special equipment required — just a few minutes of your time.